-The Public School Law of Missouri 167.031 and School Board Policy state that students between the ages of seven and seventeen must attend school.
 The school realizes that medical and dental appointments, deaths of family members, and illnesses are legitimate reasons for absences.
 If a student is absent for any of these reasons, the student or caregiver should obtain and submit verified documentation to excuse the absence.